 Oregon: OregonSaves opened to employers in 2017, and it is currently completing the onboarding of the smallest employers (those with 4 or fewer employees).
 The registration deadline for businesses with at least one employee was July 31, 2023.

 Illinois: Illinois Secure Choice rolled out three of its five waves of eligible employer registrations between 2018 and 2019, but two new waves of smaller employers were authorized to be added in 2021 (the program expanded the number of employers covered by law from those with 25 or more employees to those with 5 or more employees).
-The fourth wave (16-24 employees) was completed in November 2022, and the completion of the fifth wave (5-15 employees) is scheduled for November 2023.
+The fourth wave (16-24 employees) was completed in November 2022, and the registration deadline for the fifth wave (5-15 employees) was November 1, 2023.

 California: CalSavers opened to all eligible employers in July 2019.
 Employers with 5 or more employees that have not received a notice to register in past years must register by December 31, 2023.
 Eligible employers with 1-4 employees should register by December 31, 2025.